 The design compare button, also known as the Design Dashboard, enables a user to quickly and simultaneously compare the results from a Design Day, a Monthly and possibly an Hourly simulation.
 The button only appears after the user has selected the Monthly or Hourly design method.
 Figure 4.30 is a sample screen shot from a design that shows results from both the Design Day and Monthly simulation.
+This feature is only available in the Premier Edition.

-Figure 4.30 The Design Dashboard/Design Compare Window
+Figure 4.30 The Optional Design Dashboard/Design Compare Window